oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 ### User work-flows

-Here are work flows that will be affected by implementing the feature:
+Here are the work flows that will be affected by implementing the feature:

 *   Appointing a network as the management network will make the network required in the given cluster.
 *   Changing the management network in a cluster (through one of the options metioned earlier).
 Possible scenarios are (in the order of preference):